From 'Drip Doctors' controversy to going AWOL in Belgium - Nasri's latest disappointing chapter | Goal.com

 Since Sevilla decided against making his loan spell permanent in 2017, Nasri has played eight times for Turkish club Antalyaspor, six times for West Ham and made eight appearances for Anderlecht - scoring twice in the last three years.

-It is a disappointing final few chapters of what should have been a glorious story that will take another dip if the Jupiler League giants side, as expected, decide against extending his time in Belgium.
+It is a disappointing final few chapters of what should have been a glorious story that will take another dip if the Jupiler League giants, as expected, decide against extending his time in Belgium.